Chris-N-K/napari-time-series-plotter/README.md

 Shapes mode:
 - Add one or more shapes to the ROI selection layer
 - Position it as you need
-- The plotter will display the mean intensity of the ROI over time for all selected layers
+- The plotter will display the combined intensity of the ROI over time for all selected layers
     - The shapes are 2D only; 3D ROIs are not supported
     - All shapes are on the currently displayed slice
+    - The ROI combination mode can be selected in the options tab, default: mean

 Points mode:
 - Add one or more points to the Point selection layer